The Mark of Cain (band)

 The Mark of Cain (also seen as the initialism, TMOC) are an alternative metal band from Adelaide, South Australia.
 Their style has been likened to that of Helmet and Rollins Band, yet this band pre-dates both groups and was influenced by the early work of Joy Division, Big Black and United States hardcore groups.
-The Mark of Cain were formed in mid-1984 by brothers, John (guitar) and Kim Scott (bass guitar), with Rod Archer on vocals and Gavin Atkinson playing drums.
+The Mark of Cain were formed in mid-1984 by brothers John (guitar) and Kim Scott (bass guitar), with Rod Archer on vocals and Gavin Atkinson playing drums.
 Before long, Archer had left the group and John Scott took on the lead vocal role and the group has remained a trio ever since.
-The Scotts have been the core of the band which has featured 15 different drummers.
+The Scotts have been the core of the band which has featured 10 different drummers.
 Since January 2001, former Helmet member John Stanier has been their drummer; he is also concurrently with Tomahawk and Battles.

-Australian musicologist, Ian McFarlane, described the group's sound as "Gloomy, monotonous vocals and bleak slabs of metallic guitar did battle over a lurching rhythm section to arrive at a harsh sound."
-Rod Archer died on 26 February 2016.
-2019 marks the 30th Anniversary of the release of the Battlesick album.
-A major national tour is planned to celebrate the occasion.
-Eli Green again tours with the band fulfilling the drumming duties.
+The self-appointed guru of Australian music, Ian McFarlane, described the group's sound as "Gloomy, monotonous vocals and bleak slabs of metallic guitar did battle over a lurching rhythm section to arrive at a harsh sound."
+Such erroneous attempts to label the band did not hold true and reflect the consistent efforts of Australia's mainstream 'rock' journalists to put down artists they did not understand.
+In so far as it is relevant, style wise TMOC were a fusion of Joy Division and Killing Joke, with chorus laced guitar chords played over heavy driving bass and drum rhythms in which influence of avant-garde bands like Suicide and the 'post punk' of Big Black and the Jesus Lizard can be heard.
+As the band matured a rhythmic synchronicity that was more a characteristic of metal crossover bands that came later like Fudge Tunnel and Tool.
+This however distracts from the fact they were (and are) heavy, fast and precise and the definitive bands of the time, like Nirvana were none of those things.

+Throughout the 1990s Australian concert goers saw the emergence of bands that challenged the status quo.
+Major label influence was challenged by the rise of so-called "Alternative" bands.
+The likes of Big Black, Shellac, Helmet, the Jesus Lizard and Rollins Band were gaining fans in Australia.
+Many were surprised to learn that among these overseas musicians were fans of an Adelaide band: The Mark of Cain.